 2021 Award for Outstanding Contributions to Operational Excellence: Geralyn Colvil, Lauryn Siu, Alessandra Sperling, Tamela Wilcox, Steven Young, The Language Center (SAS Language Institute) Team

-2021 Award for Outstanding Contributions to the Staff Culture: Vicki Brooks
+2021 Award for Outstanding Contributions to the School Culture: Vicki Brooks

 2021 Award for Outstanding Contributions to the Student Experience Winners

 In her role, Katie provides essential support to the Graduate Vice-Chair in the operations of the large Ph.D. and traditional MS programs in Mathematics.
 Her nomination for this recognition lauded her for organizational skills, her absolute commitment to the students, and her willingness to do this all with “the utmost grace and good humor, integrity, patience, professionalism, and warmth.”

 Back to Top

 Viktor Oudovenko, High Performance Computing Manager, Department of Physics & Astronomy

 Viktor is the mainstay of the condensed matter group’s computational efforts and provides extraordinary service to the faculty and students whose research he supports.
 While credited with saving valuable machinery and data in the face of power outages, temperature fluctuations, and other interruptions, his nominators singled him out for his service to the students.
 He always has a line of students waiting to see him in his office and is celebrated as a caring and effective supervisor of student workers.
 His generosity with his time for students assures that his impact goes well beyond being an exceptional computer manager.

 The Rutgers Writing Center Team: Marie Freibergs, Grace Kincaid, Christopher Wolfe